delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get Delaware Bankruptcy Records

-Typically, there are electronic platforms that interested persons can obtain Delaware bankruptcy records.
+Interested persons may be able to obtain Delaware bankruptcy records from electronic platforms that offer this service.
 Querying parties also have the option of getting physical copies of desired records from its custodians.
 However, charges may apply to get bankruptcy records on these platforms.

 The Case Management/Electronic Case Filing (CM/ECF) system allows electronic access for filing bankruptcy documents and petitions with the court.
 Users of the system have access to view case information, docket reports, and queries.
 Also, users can print out documents filed with the court.
 To use the CM/ECF system, interested individuals are required to register an account.

-Querying parties can also get Delaware bankruptcy records via the Public Access to Court Electronic Records (PACER) service.
+Querying parties may also be able to access Delaware bankruptcy records via the Public Access to Court Electronic Records (PACER) service.
 PACER is an electronic platform that gives access to federal court records maintained on its database.
-To use the PACER service, individuals must register an account on the platform and login to access the desired information.
-Registered users can get records they want by using the search by court option or through the national index that allows individuals to browse through all federal courts nationwide.
+To use the PACER service, individuals are required to register an account on the platform and login to access the desired information.
+Registered users sometimes obtain records using the “search by court” option or through the national index, which allows individuals to browse through all federal courts nationwide.
 Following the fee schedule, a charge of $0.10 per page is incurred to obtain records.
-Users can also link their PACER account to the CM/ECF system.
-Individuals who encounter issues using the system can contact the PACER Service Center or place a phone call to the following numbers at (800) 676–6856 or (210) 301–6440.
+Users may opt to link their PACER account to the CM/ECF system.
+Individuals who encounter issues using the system are advised to contact the PACER Service Center or place a phone call to the following numbers at (800) 676–6856 or (210) 301–6440.

 The Voice Case Information System (VCIS) provides access to basic bankruptcy case information by dialing the number (866) 222–802.
-Callers can obtain information by following the instructions and using the keypads to select the options provided.
-Typically, callers can search by case number, party name, or social security number.
-Information that can be gotten are case name and number, bankruptcy chapter filed, filing date, attorney’s name, case status, hearing dates, location, and verdicts.
+Callers may be able to obtain information by following the instructions and using the keypads to select the options provided.
+Typically, callers search by case number, party name, or social security number.
+Available information may include case name and number, bankruptcy chapter filed, filing date, attorney’s name, case status, hearing dates, location, and verdicts.

-Access to closed cases that have been archived and stored with the National Archives and Records Administration can be obtained by completing the request form and submitting it online.
+Access to closed cases that have been archived and stored with the National Archives and Records Administration typically requires the completion and submission of a request form online.
 Charges may apply.

-Interested parties can also visit the clerk’s office and make use of the public terminals to search for desired records.
+Residents may visit the clerk’s office and make use of the public terminals to search for desired records.
 Charges may apply to print out information from the terminals.
-They can also request records from the clerk’s office in person or mail a written request to the address:
+Inquiries may also request records from the clerk’s office in person or mail a written request to the address:

 3rd Floor